 Length is one of the most critical video marketing statistics that both content creators and marketers alike should pay a great deal of attention to.
 As the appropriate length for one platform might not be ideal for another, aligning your content with people’s preferences can dramatically increase your video’s performance.
 Facebook videos that remain within this timeframe tend to perform better than longer or shorter ones.

 In a combined study between Facebook and Nielsen, it showed that when it comes to the value of video campaigns, the first three seconds generate about 47% of its value and 74% by those who watched less than ten seconds.
 These Facebook video post statistics showcase the importance of the very beginning of your videos, and an equal amount of effort needs to be allocated in making them pristine, to ensure the long-term health and success of your overall campaign.

-After the introduction of IGTV and Instagram’s massive push for vertical video content, most people think that this new trend is relegated exclusively to their platform.
+After the introduction of IGTV and Instagram‘s massive push for vertical video content, most people think that this new trend is relegated exclusively to their platform.
 This is far from the truth.
-In reality, vertical videos are proving to be equally advantageous on Facebook, a platform whose younger userbase uses almost exclusively mobile devices.
-Some A/B testing studies have found that vertical videos can reach over 50% more people, and do so at lower costs while generating better post engagement levels.
+In reality, vertical format is proving to be equally advantageous when you add a video to Facebook, a platform whose younger userbase uses almost exclusively mobile devices.
+Some A/B testing studies have found that vertical videos can reach over 50% more people, and do so at lower costs while generating better post-engagement levels.